maziac/dezogif/documentation/Design.md

 ```(A > 3) AND (PEEKW(SP) != PC)```
 should be allowed.

 I don't need to take care inside the dezogif program.
-DeZog taked care of the conditions without help of the Remote.
+DeZog takes care of the conditions without help of the Remote.

 I.e. if a breakpoint with a condition is hit for dezogif it is like a normal, unconditional breakpoint.
 So it pauses.
 DeZog will then check the condition.
 If not true it will simply continue the execution.